 It is a criminal offence to breach the terms of the probation order and quite often breaches of probation are punished by jail sentences.

 If you are charged with breach of probation you need a lawyer who can advise you on the best way to solve your problem and keep you out of jail.
 If the issue is the non-completion of community service, James can help you by getting you back on track with your community service.

-If you have been charged with breach of probation, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with breach of probation, call James Zegers at 519-673-0440 for an initial consultation.